roshanx911/roshanx911.github.io/_posts/2020-08-28-development-of-web-app-part-02.markdown

 (Gustafson, 2002)

+#### Analysis of Software Life Cycle (SLC) & Software Process Models (SPM)

 The software life cycle is the sequence of different activities that take place during software development.
 A software process model is a simplified representation of a software process.
 Each process model represents a process from a particular perspective, and thus provides only partial information about that process.

-Different Phases of software life cycle models available, by considering its functionalities of SPM & project scope deliverables decisions have been made.
+Different Phases of software life cycle models available, by considering its functionalities of SPM & project scope deliverables decisions need to be made.
 These are the considered different, most common software process models:

+- ##### The Linear Sequential Model
+- ##### The Prototyping Model
+- ##### The Incremental Model
+- ##### The Spiral Model
+- ##### The Evolutionary / RAD Models

 * * *